-Tune in to WNED PBS Monday evenings at 7:30pm beginning June 15 for BPO Musician Portraits featuring performances from Roman Mekinulov, Principal Cello and Eric Heubner, Piano, Feng Hew, Associate Principal Cello, and Shieh-Jian Tsai, Section 2nd Violin, Madeline Olson, Principal Harp, and BPO concertmaster Nikki Chooi.
+BPO Musician Portraits feature string, brass, and woodwind performances from Roman Mekinulov, Principal Cello and Eric Heubner, Piano, Feng Hew, Assistant Principal Cello, Shieh-Jian Tsai, Section 2nd Violin, Madeline Olson, Principal Harp, Henry Ward, Principal Oboe, Patti DiLutis, Clarinet, Glenn Einschlag, Principal Bassoon, Jacek Muzyk, Principal French Horn, Alex Jokipii, Principal Trumpet, Geoff Hardcastle, 2nd Trumpet, Jonathan Lombardo, Principal Trombone, Filipe Pereira, Bass Trombone, and BPO concertmaster Nikki Chooi.
+The series premiered in June 2020.

 During the COVID-19 pandemic, the BPO was forced to cancel performances at Kleinhans Music Hall.
 We are proud to present these intimate concerts with our audience and look forward to a time the entire orchestra can come together again.